minekube/connect/.web/docs/browser/api/index.md

 ## Support
-If you have any questions or issues please join our [Discord](https://minekube.com/discord)
+If you have any questions or issues please join our [Discord](https://minekube.com/discord).
+The team and community is always happy to help you out.